bitcoin-silver/core/README.md

 - Only receiver (with spend_key) can spend payments
 - No on-chain link between sender and receiver
 - Each payment creates unique derived key
-- Compatible with all Bitcoin script types
+- Compatible with all Bitcoin Silver script types

 ### Silent Payments in Code